Chip-firing and critical groups of signed graphs: Preliminaries

 Suppose $G_\phi$ is a signed graph with vertex set $V = \{v_1, \dots, v_n, v_{n+1}\}$.
 The \emph{Laplacian} $\tilde{L} = \tilde{L}_{G_\phi}$ is the $(n+1) \times (n+1)$ matrix given by

 for $i, j = 1, 2, ..., n+1$.

 The matrix $\tilde{L}$ can also be obtained as $\tilde{L} = \delta \delta^T$, where $\delta$ is the \emph{signed incidence matrix} associated to $G_\phi$.
-The \emph{reduced Laplacian} $L = L_{G_\phi}$ is the $n \times n$ matrix obtained by removing the row and column corresponding to $q = v_{n+1}$.
+If we specify a sink vertex $q$ (without loss of generality assume $q = v_{n+1})$, the \emph{reduced Laplacian} $L = L_{G_\phi}$ is the $n \times n$ matrix obtained by removing the row and column corresponding to $q$.
 This convention conflicts with other notations from the literature; here we use $L$ to denote the reduced Laplacian since it will be our main object of study.

 An important construction in the study of signed graphs is the notion of vertex switching.